ioggstream/python-course/python-high-school/10_collections.md

 #### Lists and Generators

-In python you can generate a sequence of numbers.
+The `range` function generates a sequence of numbers.
-To avoid consuming too much memory, this is not doen using lists or sets, but using special objects that generate those sequences.
+To avoid consuming too much memory, this is not done using lists or sets, but using special objects that generate those sequences.

 ```python